josepllberral/machine-learning-tools/README.md

 # Machine Learning Tools

-Machine Learning tools in R, for educational and academic purposes.
+Machine Learning tools and functions in R, for educational and academic purposes.

 ## Tools